Mottie/github-reserved-names/oddballs.md

 | https://github.com/wiki | https://github.com/ |
 | https://github.com/windows | https://desktop.github.com/ |

+## Reserved, but page is atypical

+* https://github.com/suggestions - Page returns 406 if logged in, 404 otherwise.
+This username only shows as reserved.
+* https://github.com/inbox - Page always returns 410.
+This username shows as taken and reserved.
+* https://github.com/suspended - Page behaviour depends on whether you're logged in or if your account is actually suspended.
+This username shows as taken and reserved.

 ## Not reserved, but page is atypical

 This entry **is not** labeled as a *reserved* name, but it has been listed in the `reserved-names.json` file because it does not appear as a typical user/organization page.